MikeyDotCom/Escrow-contract/README.md

 5) Once the blockchain has been downloaded you have to create you accounts.
 In the menu bar at the left, click on the green "Wallets" icon => Click "Add account". => Click "Create new account" => enter a password and click "Ok" => A new account is added to your overview.

 6) Repeat stap 5 until you have 3 different accounts.
 Rename de accounts into, Escrow, Buyer and Seller.
 You can rename the account by clicking on the account.
-Then double click on Account, you can rename it.
+Then double click on Account, you can now rename your account.

 Fund accounts: